jurokapsiar/wealth/replit.md

      - **Net Wealth**: Final wealth after all transactions
    - Adjust inputs to see different scenarios

+5. **Manage Scenarios**
+   - **Save**: Click "Save" to update the current scenario
+   - **Save As**: Click "Scenarios" → "Save As..." to create a new named scenario
+   - **Open**: Click "Scenarios" → "Open Scenario..." to:
+     - View all saved scenarios with dates
+     - Load any saved scenario
+     - Delete scenarios you no longer need
+   - **Current Scenario**: The header shows which scenario you're working on

-5. **Automatic Saving**
+6. **Automatic Persistence**
    - All changes are automatically saved to your browser
+   - Scenarios are stored separately and persist across sessions
    - Refresh the page anytime - your data will persist
-   - Clear browser data to reset the calculator
+   - Clear browser data to reset everything

 ## Design Philosophy